Regenerative Farmers is an action group of Macedon Ranges Sustainability Group.

 We’re volunteers who work together to help farmers connect to share knowledge and support one other for a brighter, healthier, climate-adaptive and profitable future.

-In February 2025 we hosted the very first GROW Festival of Regenerative Food & Farming, a one-day conference and field day at Kyneton Racecourse bringing almost 600 farmers, consumers and other change makers together to drive positive change in agriculture, food production and land stewardship.
+We’re proud to bring you the second GROW Festival on Friday February 20, 206 at Kyneton Racecourse, a big, dynamic one-day event bringing farmers, consumers and other change makers together to drive positive change in agriculture, food production and land stewardship.

 Learn more about GROW here and on Instagram @growfestival.au